Eddieolausson1/freetools/content/pages/index.md

   - type: CardsSection
     title: What is Convertify?
     subtitle: >-
-      Coverting files shouldn't be hard and require too much effort.
-That's why we built Convertify, the easiest way to convert files.
+      Converting files should be easy.
+That’s why we created Convertify—the simplest and most efficient way to convert files.
     items:
       - type: Card
         title: First Item Title